davmaene/davmaene/README.md

 - 👨‍💻 All of my projects are available at **davidmaene.reitecinfo.net**

-- 🌱 I’m currently learning **Data Structures and Algorithms with Js**
+- 🌱 I’m currently learning **Data Structures, Data Analyses and Algorithms with Js**

 - 📫 How to reach me **davidmened@gmail.com** | **kubuya.darone.david@gmail.com** | **+243 970 284 772**